ansh027/nepal-crisis-triage/README.md

 Full breakdown, per-split counts, and script mix: `data/final/README.md`.

+## Results

+Fine-tuned MuRIL (multilingual) reaches **0.666 ± 0.017 macro-F1** on the
+held-out test set, a real gain over a TF-IDF baseline (0.630) — while NepaliBERT (0.577 ± 0.007), a Nepali-only pretrained model, actually underperforms the baseline, likely because the corpus is majority Romanized and code-mixed rather than formal Devanagari.
+Across every transformer run and seed, **code-mixed Nepali-English is consistently the hardest text to classify** — the weakest per-script result of every model tried.
+Full table and per-script chart: [`results/summary.md`](results/summary.md).

 ## Honest limitations

 - **`other` dominates the disaster class.** YouTube comment sections skew